buzzcola/codingclub/Teaching Notes/README.md

 # Teaching Notes

+# October 2nd, 2019

+## Order and Chaos

+I started the class by talking to the kids about our behaviour and expectations.
+Last week was pretty rough, and this was my attempt to get things back on track.
+I asked that we work together to make a good learning environment for everybody, and that we keep to one person talking at a time.
+This seemed to work and today went a lot better.
+I think I'll repeat this at the start of every class from now on.

+## Back to Basics
+I introduced a new section today called Back to Basics: quick lessons to get the kids up to speed on the general computing skills they will need to get started in programming.

+This week it was about using the keyboard to edit a document.
+I had noticed a lot of kids hammering away at the arrow buttons to try and get the cursor where they wanted it, or having trouble inserting a line or a tab in the right place.

+We talked about the Home, End and Delete keys, and how to use Ctrl-Home/Ctrl-End to move to the beginning/end of a document.
+There were a lot of "oohs" and "ahhs".
+Next week I'll show them about copying and pasting text.

+## Squeakernet FLP
+For our "Something Fun" segment, we looked at an [automated cat feeder project](https://github.com/buzzcola/squeakernet) that I built last year.
+Much like our earlier look at [shmup](https://github.com/kidscancode/gamedev/blob/master/shmup/shmup-24.py), most of the code was beyond the kids' level but we were still able to identify things that we recognized and learn about how the program worked.

+This was wildly popular, which is predictable since it includes videos of cats.

+## Guessing Game
+Our main task for the class was to complete our number guessing game that we started in Week 2.
+We had just enough time to get the final features in.

+## Memorable Quotes
+  * *"I'm looking at the code and I can see how it's going to work without running it."*
+  * *"This is the coolest game I've ever made!"*
+  * *"Hah! it's five fifteen, I'm not finishing my program, see you later losers!"*

+# September 25th, 2019

 I haven't taught in a classroom before, or taught children.
 So I have a lot to learn here.
 Here are some notes about my experiences so far.

 ## Class Structure